HappyJayLiu/HappyJayLiu.github.io/index.markdown

 ### Vision
 To be a scholar or engineer\
 Enjoying scientific research itself is the lifelong destination for researchers\
-I am waiting for the only soul in this world that is compatible
+I am waiting for the only soul that matches perfectly in this world
 ### Project Presentation
 github website: https://github.com/HappyJayLiu